Public Service Alaska (AK) Rank #4 of 50

 90th Percentile $115,072

 The largest employment areas for firefighters in Alaska include Anchorage, Fairbanks, Juneau, and Sitka.
-Salaries in major metro areas may be higher due to increased demand and cost of living.
+Salaries vary by city based on local cost of living and demand.

 How to Become a Firefighter in Alaska